brecht6/Integra7/README.md

 # Integra-7 Aural Alchemist

-A cross-platform editor (only tested on linux so far) for the Roland Integra-7.
+A cross-platform editor (only tested on linux so far) for the Roland Integra-7 parameters.

+Current functionality
-At the moment all documented parameters are exposed and you can load SRX/EnSNx from the UI.
+ - At the moment all documented parameters are exposed and you can load SRX/EnSNx from the UI.
+ - If you edit something on the integra-7, the tool updates its ui to show the changes
+ - Vice versa, if you edit a parameter in the tool, it is sent to the integra-7

 # Some screenshots: